United States: Etymology

 Documented use of the phrase "United States of America" dates back to January 2, 1776.
 On that day, Stephen Moylan, a Continental Army aide to General George Washington, wrote a letter to Joseph Reed, Washington's aide-de-camp, seeking to go "with full and ample powers from the United States of America to Spain" to seek assistance in the Revolutionary War effort.
 The first known public usage is an anonymous essay published in the Williamsburg newspaper The Virginia Gazette on April 6, 1776.
 Sometime on or after June 11, 1776, Thomas Jefferson wrote "United States of America" in a rough draft of the Declaration of Independence, which was adopted by the Second Continental Congress on July 4, 1776.

 The term "United States" and its initialism "U.S.", used as nouns or as adjectives in English, are common short names for the country.
 The initialism "USA", a noun, is also common.
 "United States" and "U.S." are the established terms throughout the U.S. federal government, with prescribed rules.
 (Note: The official U.S. Government Publishing Office Style Manual has prescribed specific usages for "U.S." and "United States" as part of official names.
 In "formal writing (treaties, Executive orders, proclamations, etc.); congressional bills; legal citations and courtwork; and covers and title pages", "United States" is always used.
 In a sentence containing the name of another country, "United States" must be used.
 Otherwise, "U.S." is used preceding a government organization or as an adjective, but "United States" is used as an adjective preceding non-governmental organizations (e.g. United States Steel Corporation).)
 "The States" is an established colloquial shortening of the name, used particularly from abroad; "stateside" is the corresponding adjective or adverb.

-"America" is the feminine form of the first word of Americus Vesputius, the Latinized name of Italian explorer Amerigo Vespucci (1454–1512); (Note: "Americus" is derived from the Old High German first name "Emmerich".) it was first used as a place name by the German cartographers Martin Waldseemüller and Matthias Ringmann in 1507.
+"America" is the feminine form of the first name of Americus Vesputius, the Latinized name of Italian explorer Amerigo Vespucci (1454–1512); (Note: "Americus", which is derived from the Old High German first name "Emmerich") it was first used as a place name by the German cartographers Martin Waldseemüller and Matthias Ringmann in 1507.
 (Note: Americus comes from the Medieval Latin name Emericus (for Saint Emeric of Hungary), itself derived from the Old High German name Emmerich.)
-Vespucci first proposed that the West Indies discovered by Christopher Columbus in 1492 were part of a previously unknown landmass and not among the Indies at the eastern limit of Asia.
-In English, the term "America" usually does not refer to topics unrelated to the United States, despite the usage of "the Americas" to describe the totality of the continents of North and South America.
+Vespucci proposed that the West Indies discovered by Christopher Columbus in 1492 were part of a previously unknown landmass and not among the Indies at the eastern limit of Asia.
+In English, the term "America" (used without a qualifier) seldom refers to topics unrelated to the United States.
+"The Americas" is the general term to describe the totality of the continents of North and South America.